SummaryRead the full fact sheet

 The teenage years can be a difficult time for those on the autism spectrum and their families.
 Like any teenager, they may have to deal with issues including sexuality, bullying, anxiety, depression and other emotional problems.

 It can be hard to know when to start talking about puberty and how to explain some of the changes they are going through.
 Be as open and as honest as you can and let them know you are there for them all the time, even if they do not want to talk.
-Visit the Family Planning Victoria website for useful information on sexuality and people with a disability.
+Visit Sexual Health Victoria for useful information on sexuality and people with a disability.

 Some teenagers on the autism spectrum may be teased and bullied.
 Find more information on how to support your teenager on the autism spectrum on the Amaze website.